RPi-Distro/pi-gen/README.md

    enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - complete Raspbian system.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi and wolfram-engine, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.
+ - **Stage 4** - Raspbian system meant to fit on a 4GB card.
+More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.

+ - **Stage 5** - The official Raspbian Desktop image.
+Right now only adds Mathematica.

 ### Stage specification